timothyhull/breadpool-self-eval/docs/index.md

     I am intent on being an official who performs exceptionally in any role, for any type and level of gameplay, under any conditions, with any crew, anywhere, and anytime.
 My self-evaluation encompasses both SO or NSO positions because I don't consider myself an "SO" or an "NSO."
 I am simply an **official** who works to earn the trust of my peers so I can excel in each roller derby officiating role.

-    I seek to continuously improve at *every* NSO and SO position because I each position sharpens me in every other position.
-Serving in each officiating position teaches me the things I can do to help officials in every other position be as effective and comfortable as possible.
+    I seek to continuously improve at *every* NSO and SO position because improving in any one position sharpens me in every other position.
+The more I understand the nuances of each officiating role, the more empathy I can show my peers as I work to help them be as effective and comfortable in their roles as possible.

     I don't simply want to be excellent in every officiating role, I want to be an excellent teammate and peer in every officiating role.
 That means I pay close attention to how I move, position myself, and communicate so I make it easier for each of my peers to do their jobs.